scrapy/scrapy/scrapy/trunk/docs/topics/spiders.rst

 | This is the simplest available spider, and from which inherit any other spiders (either the ones that come built-in with Scrapy, or the ones users could make).
 | It doesn't provide any special functionality.
 It just requests the given ``start_urls``/``start_requests``, and calls the spider's method ``parse`` for each of the resulting responses.

+.. attribute:: BaseSpider.domain_name

+    Identifies the spider.
+It must be unique, that is, you can't set the same domain name for different spiders.

+.. attribute:: BaseSpider.start_urls

+    Is a list of URLs where the spider will begin to crawl from.
+So, the first pages downloaded will be those listed here.
+The subsequent URLs will be generated successively from data contained in the start URLs.

+.. attribute:: BaseSpider.start_requests

+.. method:: BaseSpider.parse (response)

+   Iis the callback method of the spider.
+This means that each time a URL is retrieved, the downloaded data (response) will be passed to this method.

+   The ``parse`` method is in charge of processing the response and returning scraped data and or more URLs to follow, because of this, the method must always return a list or at least an empty one.

 Let's see an example::

     from scrapy import log # This module is useful for printing out debug information